nathanpotter17/emcc-wasm/README.md

 use wat2wasm to convert wat text file to wasm binaries. https://github.com/webassembly/wabt / https://github.com/xtuc/webassemblyjs/tree/master/packages/wast-loader

 `"buildWASMOnly": "wat2wasm src/simple.wat -o build/simple.wasm"`

+## Compile a library using the EMCC Toolchain and use it in a separate file

+See /src/library/buildRules & htmlTestDlib/test.cpp for more information.

 ## Community Maintained Examples